openedx/edx-documentation/en_us/shared/course_features/cohorts/cohort_config.rst

    .. note::
     Learners can see the name of the cohort they are assigned to.
 The message "This post is visible only to {cohort name}" appears with each post in discussion topics that are divided by cohort.
-See :ref:`Read the Cohort Indicator in Posts`.
+See :ref:`Read the Group Indicator in Posts`.

 #.
 Specify whether learners are automatically or manually assigned to this